-This course is designed to provide candidates with knowledge This field based course provides an opportunity for students related to the historical development of the education system to assume the role of a preschool teacher, while being jointly in Qatar and the development of its educational policies.
-In supervised by a mentor teacher and a university faculty addition, the candidates will acquire the knowledge and ability member.
-Students spend four weeks working with their to promote the success of all students by collaborating with university instructors, preparing for their internships, and 10 families and other community members, responding to diverse weeks in the field, in a preschool classroom, under the joint community interests and needs, and mobilizing community supervision of the university instructor and a mentor teacher. resources.
-Moreover, this course will provide candidates with Students are also required to participate in a seminar with the knowledge and ability to promote the success of all students their university instructor; topics for the seminar include by understanding, responding to, and influencing the larger student concerns as well as instructor and mentor teacher political, social, economic, legal, and cultural context. suggestions for teaching improvements.
+This field based course provides an opportunity for students to assume the role of a preschool teacher, while being jointly supervised by a mentor teacher and a university faculty member.
+Students spend four weeks working with their university instructors, preparing for their internships, and 10 weeks in the field, in a preschool classroom, under the joint supervision of the university instructor and a mentor teacher.
+Students are also required to participate in a seminar with their university instructor; topics for the seminar include student concerns as well as instructor and mentor teacher suggestions for teaching improvements.
 This course requires a minimum of 400 hours in the field.